 Value Generation Matrix

 The Value Generation Matrix lists programs and standalone projects on one dimension and their information on the other.
-It can be implemented in a spreadsheet or in a specialist tool.
-This matrix describes the “value generation strategy”.
+It increases visibility and transparency by clearly describing the organization’s strategy for generating Value.

 Global Follow-Up Register